 The internship consists of three mutually supportive activities with an estimated total commitment time of 50-60 hours:

-1. A series of six workshops: Organized by Career Centre and delivered by volunteers from the Alberta Board Development Program, the workshops provide training and discussion of key aspects of non-profit boards and cover topics such as Finance, Decision-Making, Policy Development, and Communication.
+1. A series of six workshops: Organized by the Career Centre and delivered by volunteers from the Alberta Board Development Program, the workshops provide training and discussion of key aspects of non-profit boards and cover topics such as Finance, Decision-Making, Policy Development, and Communication.
 (15 hours in workshops)

 2. A board placement: Organized by the CSL Program and guided by volunteer Mentors from each host board, the board placement affords Interns the opportunity to attend and participate in board meetings, using and practising their newly acquired skills.
 (20 hours in board meetings)